calebds/healthy-gulp-angular/README.md

 These tasks I use as part of my regular developments and deploy scripts:

 - __`gulp watch-dev`__ Clean, build, and watch live changes to the dev environment.
-Supports livereload.
 Built sources are served directly by the dev server from /dist.dev.
+- __`gulp watch-prod`__ Clean, build, and watch live changes to the prod environment.
+Built sources are served directly by the dev server from /dist.prod.
 - __`gulp`__ Default task builds for prod.
 Built sources are put into /dist.prod, and can be served directly.

 ### Sub-tasks